-Maths teaching across the school will now be incorporating a 'Mastery' Approach to learning from Year 1 to Year 3 in 2018 and Year 1 to Year 4 in 2019.
+Maths teaching across the school now incorporates a 'Mastery' approach to learning from Year 1 to Year 5 in 2020/21.
 This reflects national requirements to allow all children to access skills, methods and concepts within their year group.
 Children are assessed against year group expectations leading to their mastery of skills over the academic year.
 At the end of blocks of work children will be deemed to be working towards, meeting the national expectations or working with greater depth.
 Within every year group, fluency is a high priority in order for a child to 'master' a concept.
 In order to provide depth of understanding, children will be given opportunities to problem solve, reason and explain.